National Guard checks homes in Buffalo for blizzard victims

 Twenty-five Guard teams were making such rounds Wednesday, spokesperson Eric Durr said by phone.
 He said troops had made some wellness checks previously but went out with a specific list of questions, including whether residents had food, water, electricity or any special health or medication concerns.

-“The idea is to get a sense of: What are the needs out there?” said Durr, who noted that troops were offering food and water to those needing it.
+“The idea is to get a sense of: What are the needs out there?” said Durr, who noted that troops were offering food and water.

 With the death toll already surpassing that of the area’s notorious Blizzard of 1977, local officials faced questions about the response to last week’s storm.
-They insisted that they had prepared but that the weather was extraordinary even for a region prone to powerful winter storms.
+They insisted they prepared, but that the weather was extraordinary even for a region prone to powerful winter storms.

-“The city did everything that it could under historic blizzard conditions,” Buffalo Mayor Byron Brown, a Democrat, said at a news conference.
+“The city did everything that it could under historic blizzard conditions,” the mayor, a Democrat, said at a news conference.

-With enough snow remaining that driving was still banned in New York’s second-most-populous city, officials worked to clear storm drains and watched a forecast that calls for some rain later in the week.
-Erie County officials said they were preparing for the possibility of some flooding and of ice jams in local creeks.
+Enough snow remained that driving was still banned for most of Wednesday, and officials worked to clear storm drains and watched a forecast which calls for some rain later in the week.
+Erie County officials said they were preparing for the possibility of flooding and ice jams in local creeks.

 The National Weather Service said any flooding was expected to be minor.

+Gov. Kathy Hochul said Wednesday that the state is ready to deploy nearly 800,000 sandbags and more than 300 pumps and generators for flooding response efforts if needed.

-Buffalo Niagara International Airport reopened after a five-day closure, though many flights were canceled.
+Buffalo Niagara International Airport reopened after a five-day closure, although many flights were canceled.

-With temperatures expected to rise into the mid-40s (around 7 degrees Celsius) on Wednesday and the low 50s (around 10 Celsius) by Friday, local officials worked to clear storm drains and watched a forecast that calls for some rain later in the week.
-Erie County officials said they were preparing for the possibility of some flooding and of ice jams in local creeks.
+Temperatures rose above 40 degrees (about 4 degrees Celsius) in Buffalo on Wednesday and are expected to top 50 degrees (10 degrees Celsius) on Friday with a chance for showers, according to the National Weather Service.

 While suburban roads and most major highways in the area reopened Tuesday, state and military police were assigned to enforce Buffalo’s driving ban.
 Poloncarz said the goal was to have at least one lane on every street open by Wednesday evening.

-It is tough going.
-Even on some of the city’s main streets, there were still cars buried in snow that were being towed Wednesday to make way for snowplows.
+It was tough going.
+Even on some of the city’s main streets, there were still cars buried in snow being towed to make way for snowplows.

-Erie County Undersheriff William Cooley said deputies were helping people get to crucial medical appointments, such as dialysis.
+Erie County Undersheriff William Cooley said deputies helped people get to crucial medical appointments, such as dialysis.

+Police also reported looting at some stores during the storm.
+Several people were arrested.

 Peltz reported from New York.
 Associated Press journalists Jeffrey T. Barnes in Buffalo, Rebecca Santana in Washington and Julie Walker in New York contributed to this report.